PrajnaDevadiga/Vishvakannada-website/README.md

 # Vishvakannada-website
 A responsive website for Vishvakannada Foundation, built using HTML, CSS, and JavaScript.
+## About

+Vishvakannada-website is the  website for **Vishvakannada Foundation**, a non-profit organisation dedicated to promoting Kannada language, educating children in Kannada, and social welfare.
+This website provides visitors with information about the foundation’s mission, work, events, and offers a way to connect with and support the foundation.

+The website is fully built with plain **HTML**, **CSS**, and **JavaScript**, making it light-weight and easy to host.
 # Features

 - Responsive design — works on desktop and mobile devices